Certified Practising Member Audits: Frequently Asked Questions

 - CPD evidence, and

-Some members do not need to provide evidence of practice hours (e.g. Provisional-CPSP members who declared CPD points on renewal, or those who graduated from the re-entry program less than four years prior to renewal).
+Some members do not need to provide evidence of recency of practice (e.g. Provisional-CPSP members, or those who graduated from the re-entry program less than four years prior to renewal).

 Why do I have to submit a record of my professional development activities for the previous membership year?